Azure/azure-functions-openapi-extension/docs/openapi.md

 }
 ```

-If you want your own implementation with OAuth2, you may like to do the following:
+If you want your own implementation with OAuth2, you may like to do like:

 ```csharp
 public class OpenApiHttpTriggerAuthorization : DefaultOpenApiHttpTriggerAuthorization